Rashard Anderson: Professional career

 Anderson was drafted in the first round of the 2000 NFL Draft.
 Anderson made his NFL debut with the Panthers on September 3, 2000, at the age of 23, in a 20–17 loss against the Washington Redskins.
 In his first NFL season, Anderson appeared in 12 games and recorded 21 tackles.
 He ended the 2001 season with 47 tackles and his only career interception in 15 games.
 He also finished second in the NFL in fumble return yards (97) after Brian Urlacher and was tied for the most fumble return touchdowns (1).

 Anderson was suspended for a year by the NFL on May 23, 2002, for violating the league's substance abuse policy.
 The suspension was extended for the 2003 season after he failed to meet the requirements for reinstatement.
 He was ultimately reinstated by the NFL following the 2003 season, and the Panthers immediately released him.
 Anderson subsequently signed a contract with the Calgary Stampeders of the Canadian Football League in May 2005.
 However, he was released the following month when the Stampeders cut their roster to the 40-player regular-season limit.

+NFL career statistics

 Later life

 After retiring from professional football, Anderson was employed as a substitute teacher and was an assistant football coach at Callaway High School and Murrah High School in Jackson.
 He was inducted into the JSU Sports Hall of Fame.

 Anderson died from pancreatic cancer on July 13, 2022, at the age of 45.